 For longer beards, there’s a removable and adjustable comb that sits atop the OneBlade technology, which can be adjusted in increments from 0.4mm to 10 mm, putting it on par with many other beard trimmers we’ve been blessed to test recently.

 That said, the shaving surface is quite small, which makes scything through thick beards a little tricky.
 It can handle the fuzz but getting an even trim that doesn’t take off too much requires a bit of skill and a deft hand.

 Philips OneBlade Pro Review: build quality

 Let’s not beat around the bush (wahey!), the Philips OneBlade Pro doesn’t feel like a particularly expensive or robust product.
-It is small and light, which is a positive thing, but the diminutive OneBlade attachment are really small and the plastic attachments that lock them in place feel flimsy.
+It is small and light, which is a positive thing, but the diminutive OneBlade attachment is really small and the plastic attachments that lock them in place feel flimsy.
 Got hands like excavator buckets?
-You might find the blade changing experience infuriating.
+You might find the blade-changing experience infuriating.

 Philips OneBlade Pro Review: battery life & running time

 This is largely excellent, as the small unit packs a punchy Lithium-ion battery pack that’s good for at least 90 minutes on a full charge.
 Plug it into an outlet and it only takes one hour to get back to fully charged status.
 This is good news, but it's not ground-breaking in the modern and fiercely competitive beard trimmer world.

 But unlike some cheaper chargers that claim to last for hours but actually don’t, the Philips OneBlade Pro genuinely doesn’t need to be charged very often and if you only trim a couple of times a week, it will last the best part of a month before requiring a recharge.